-Estelí has all the makings of a typical town; a few parks, a soccer team, a few grocery stores, squares for people to gather, markets, a cathedral, hotels, school, bars, etc.
+With a population of 122,000 Estelí is the 8th largest city in the country and has all the makings of a typical Latin American town; a few parks, a soccer team, a few grocery stores, plazas (or squares) for people to gather, markets, a cathedral, hotels, school, bars, etc.

 Estelí doesn’t offer tourists too many activities.
 In fact, most travelers skip Estelí, the ones who do visit do so for one of two reasons: Somoto Canyon and the Miraflor cloud forest.